Let's see if we can fix this one bit at a time.

 Take careful note of the USB ports listed.

-"pings" as the DUO drivers get loaded.
-You will see ELAD
+as the DUO drivers get loaded.
+You will see ELAD samplers,

-samplers, the ELAD audio card, and a com port appear with
+the ELAD audio card, and a com port appear with each ping.

 Note that comport number.